data-to-insight/ssd-data-model/deployment_extracts/ssd_README.md

   - enable modern T SQL block
   - optionally remove legacy default block after testing

-This keeps SQL Server 2012 compatibility available while allowing later LAs to use cleaner features where appropriate
+This keeps SQL Server 2012 compatibility available while allowing later LAs to use cleaner features where appropriate.
+We have an open support ticket to refine this manual process into a more deployment friendly/non-alpha-like action.

 ## Object naming and drop behaviour